 You have reached the official website for the Optical Disk Drives Antitrust Settlements.

-Counsel recently submitted a status update to the Court.
-The Administrator is currently engaged in the process of auditing and reviewing claims.
-At this time it is expected that the distribution will occur in early 2022.
+On January 18, 2022 Counsel submitted a status update.
+At this time it is expected that the distribution will begin in early 2022.

 The claims period for the $205 million class action settlement in the Optical Disk Drive Antitrust litigation is now closed.
 The district court overseeing this litigation has approved all the settlements as fair and reasonable, and has approved the payment of attorneys’ fees.